flipperdevices/flipperzero-firmware/README.md

 * Copy this application folder in `official/application_user`.
 * Connect your Flipper via USB.
 * Build and install with: `./fbt launch_app APPSRC=protoview`.

+# Installing the binary file (no build needed)

+Drop the `protoview.fap` file you can find in the `binaries` folder into the following Flipper Zero location:

+    /ext/apps/Tools

+The `ext` part means that we are in the SD card.
+So if you don't want to use the Android (or other) application to upload the file, you can just take out the SD card, insert it in your computer, copy the fine into `apps/Tools`, and that's it.

 # License